|Carol Singing||Singing schedule/report|

 - - Coaltown URC|

-From 1st Feb 2014, the banner is being displayed at St Ninian's From 6th Sept 2014, the banner is being displayed at St Columba's From 15th June 2014, the banner is being displayed at St Margaret's From 1st Feb 2014, the banner was displayed at Salvation Army From 24th Nov 2013, the banner is being displayed at Glenrothes Baptist From 1st Oct 2013, the banner was being displayed at Leslie Baptist From 12th June 2013, the banner was displayed at Coaltown URC From 17th Mar 2013, the banner was displayed at King's Covenant Fellowship From 6th Feb 2013, the banner was displayed at Collydean Granary Baptist From 30th Aug 2012, the banner was displayed at Markinch Parish From 28th May 2012, the banner was displayed at St Luke's From 14th March 2012, the banner was displayed at Christ's Kirk.
+From 29th Oct 2014, the banner is being displayed at St Ninian's From 6th Sept 2014, the banner is being displayed at St Columba's From 15th June 2014, the banner is being displayed at St Margaret's From 1st Feb 2014, the banner was displayed at Salvation Army From 24th Nov 2013, the banner was displayed at Glenrothes Baptist From 1st Oct 2013, the banner was displayed at Leslie Baptist From 12th June 2013, the banner was displayed at Coaltown URC From 17th Mar 2013, the banner was displayed at King's Covenant Fellowship From 6th Feb 2013, the banner was displayed at Collydean Granary Baptist From 30th Aug 2012, the banner was displayed at Markinch Parish From 28th May 2012, the banner was displayed at St Luke's From 14th March 2012, the banner was displayed at Christ's Kirk.
 From 14th Dec 2011, the banner was displayed at St Columba's.
 From 22nd Sept 2011, the banner was displayed at St's Paul & Mary Churches.
 From 10th July 2011, the banner was displayed at Trinity Church, Leslie.

 To view the updated constitution of the Glenrothes Area Churches Together and the report from the Chair, please download the file in the format you prefer...